-TABLE 12-2.10REGULATIONS FOR OLD EAST HILL PRESERVATION ZONING DISTRICTS
+TABLE 12-2.10 REGULATIONS FOR OLD EAST HILL PRESERVATION ZONING DISTRICTS

-Standards OEHR-2 OEHC-1 OEHC-2 OEHC-3 Minimum Yard Requirement (Minimum Building Setbacks) Front Yard Side Yard Rear Yard 15 feet 5 feet 15 feet There shall be a 5' side yard set setbacks, unless this chapter r ya equires a larger yard or buffer None Minimum Lot Area For Residential Uses Single-family Detached Residential Duplex Residential Multi-family Residential 3,500 s.f.
+Standards OEHR-2 OEHC-1 OEHC-2 OEHC-3 Minimum Yard Requirement (Minimum Building Setbacks) Front Yard Side Yard Rear Yard 15 feet 5 feet 15 feet There shall be a 5' side ya rear yard setbacks, unless the yard or but None Minimum Lot Area For Residential Uses Single-family Detached Residential Duplex Residential Multi-family Residential 3,500 s.f.
 5,000 s.f.
 9,000 s.f.
-None] Minimum Lot Width at Street Row Line 30 feet None Minimum Lot Width at Building Setback Line 30 feet None Maximum Lot Coverage N/A The maximum combined area o buildings shall not exceed 50% o None Maximum Building Height 1 al buildings shall not exceed two ng shall exceed thirty-five (35) fee
+None Minimum Lot Width at Street Row Line 30 feet None Minimum Lot Width at Building Setback Line 30 feet None

+Maximum Lot Coverage N/A The maximum combined area of all principal and accessory buildings shall not exceed 50% of the square footage of the lot.
+None Maximum Building Height (except as provided in section 12-2-39) Residential buildings shall not exceed two (2) stories in height, with a usable attic.
+No building shall exceed thirty-five (35) feet in height, except that three (3) feet may be added to the height of the building for each foot the building is set back from the building setback or property lines to a maximum height of 45' with approval of the architectural review board.
+Minimum Floor Area For Multi- Family Developments 600 square feet per dwelling unit

-(except as provided in section 12-2-39) may be added to the height of the building for each foot the building is set back from the building setback or property lines to a maximum height of 45' with approval of the architectural review board.
-Minimum Floor Area For Multi-Family Developments 600 square feet per dwelling unit Front yard depths in the Old East Hill preservation zoning district shall not be less than the average depths of all of the front yards facing the street on the block, up to the minimum yard requirement; in case there are no other dwellings, the front yard depth shall be no less than the footage noted.
+\ Front yard depths in the Old East Hill preservation zoning district shall not be less than the average depths of all of the front yards facing the street on the block, up to the minimum yard requirement; in case there are no other dwellings, the front yard depth shall be no less than the footage noted.